mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_lock on;` <br/>
 **Context:** server, location

 When enabled, only one request at a time will be allowed to populate a new cache element for the same cache key.
 Other requests of the same cache element will either wait for a response to appear in the cache or the cache lock for this element to be released, up to the time set by the [proxy_cache_lock_timeout](#proxy_cache_lock_timeout) directive.
 No change to the public version.
-By default, CDN360 turns it on to better control the traffic to the origin servers.
+By default, CDN Pro turns it on to better control the traffic to the origin servers.
 However, since locking will introduce unnecessary latency when most of the contents are not cacheable, we made `proxy_cache_lock_timeout` default to 0.
 If you know that most of the contents are cacheable, you can set it to some higher value to reduce origin traffic.
 In the meantime, if you have a way to accurately identify uncacheable contents, use `proxy_cache_bypass` and `proxy_no_cache` to skip caching and incur the least latency possible.

 ### [`proxy_cache_lock_age`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock_age)